 Ken Burns is a director so intrinsically linked to the practice that the effect of smooth movement over a still image, using a rostrum camera back in the day, is named after him.
-The comedy show Big Train (1998) even had a sketch about a rostrum cameraman driven mad by always being overshadowed by BBC rostrum cameraman Ken Morse and ends up trying to sell videos to tourists by forcing them under his rostrum camera.
+The comedy show ‘Big Train‘ (1998) even had a sketch about a rostrum cameraman driven mad by always being overshadowed by BBC rostrum cameraman Ken Morse and ends up trying to sell videos to tourists by forcing them under his rostrum camera.

-So how do we tell stories from past without a time machine, or present things on screen for which there was no witness?
-Recreation is handled incredibly well in Bart Layton’s The Imposter (2012), one of the best and most creative documentaries I have ever seen.
-The Netflix documentary series “Unsolved Mysteries” (2020) are also experts in recreation, beautifully and cinematically portraying things on screen for which no footage exists.
-In many cases these are tales of someone who is missing and to portray an absence whilst keeping the audience interest is no mean feat.
+So how do we tell stories from the past without a time machine, or present things on screen for which there was no witness?
+Recreation is handled incredibly well in Bart Layton’s ‘The Imposter (2012), one of the best and most creative documentaries I have ever seen.
+The Netflix documentary series ‘Unsolved Mysteries’ (2020) are also experts in recreation, beautifully and cinematically portraying things on screen for which no footage exists.
+In many cases, these are tales of someone who is missing and to portray an absence whilst keeping the audience’s interest is no mean feat.
 They are also very skilled in working to bring a physicality to any archive photos.
-Simple effects such as presenting digital images as if physical or framed photos placed within an environment helps to embed the images into the filmic world of the documentary and not snap the viewer out.
+Simple effects such as presenting digital images as if physical or framed photos placed within an environment help to embed the images into the film world of the documentary and not snap the viewer out.
 Spaces are hugely important to invoke a feeling.
 To visit an important location, study it and absorb the atmosphere can be an equally powerful device.

 Let there be no doubt as to the importance of editing.
-The right choices and cuts can do as much to aid a narrative as any camera angle or lighting set up.
+The right choices and cuts can do as much to aid a narrative as any camera angle or lighting set-up.
 The use of archive footage should be treated with as much care and consideration as any other aspect of making a film.
 Whether or not that’s your style is a matter of taste.